davidDuymelinck/PseudoStatic/README.md

 The build:site command was not aware of the markdown formating.
 And following my keep data manipulation out the loop initiative, i replaced the file check with a `CallbackFilterIterator`.

+Strange that I made a create:page command before i made an admin/create-page url.
+The url has the benefit of adding content to the page on creation.
+I did a whole bunch of changes.
+The most notable in the index.php file is that the route functions are all classes now.
+This makes the code more readable because the lines in the files are shorter.
+The other change I made is adding an authenication library to the Slim app.
+Now that there is a create-page form you don't want everyone to add pages.
+Because there is no database to store the users I added the dotenv library to keep the username and password out of the repository.